dicelab-rhul/web-agent/README.md

 * Make sure that your TypeScript code adds new listeners to the external controls (check out the children of `externalSimulationControlsDivData` in `static/json/gui.json` for the list of available controls).

-* Make sure that your TypeScript code adds a new listener to the Teleora save button (check out `teleoraSaveButtonData` in `teleora/src/gui/gui.json` for details on such button).
+* Make sure that your TypeScript code adds a new listener to the Teleora `use` button (check out `teleoraUseButtonData` in `teleora/src/gui/gui.json` for details on such button).
+The idea is to invoke a parser that translates the code in the currently displayed Teleora tab into something usable by the environment.
+The parser itself must be provided by the environment.

 * Make sure you **NEVER** use inline event handlers (e.g., `onclick="..."`) in your HTML/TypeScript code.
 They will be ungracefully blocked by the Content Security Policy.
 Instead, use the `addEventListener()` function in one of your TypeScript files.
 For the same reason, you **MUST NOT** use libraries that create such inline event handlers.